iHomeschool Network

 Tips for Homeschool Mom Awesomeness

-1. Every Child is Unique
+1. Know that Every Child Is Unique

 Know that your child is unique and they may not adapt well to every subject.
 But, they may soar in other subjects.
 That’s O.K. because in homeschool you can allow them to find the joy and beauty of learning what inspires them while balancing teaching what they need in order to prepare them to be productive adults.